christopherdec/django-insurance-policy-api/README.md

 Here are some improvements that I would consider developing next, not necessarily in this order:

-- Add Swagger and versioning
+- Add schema versioning with `drf-spectacular`
 - Add pagination
 - Add rate limiting
 - Add authentication